sabago/GIS-WebScrapper/README.md

 A Node.js server that handles API requests, interacts with external services like the Google Maps API, performs web scraping, and communicates with the PostGIS-enabled PostgreSQL database.

+### Search API Endpoint

+Given a state, keyword, city(optional), and country (optional and defaults to U.S), this endpoint will return the bounding coordinates from the center of the given location upto a 25mi radius.
+For more accurate results, it is recommended to pass in the optional city

+*NB: REQUIRES GOOGLE MAPS API KEY.
+SET IT IN THE .env FILE AS `GOOGLE_MAPS_API_KEY=your-goole-maps-key`*

 ### Grid generation API

-- Determines State Boundaries: Uses PostGIS and data from the US Consensus to determine the geographical boundaries of a given state using the northernmost, southernmost, easternmost, and westernmost points.
+- Determines State Boundaries: Uses PostGIS and data from the US Consensus
+(/GeoWebScrapper/backend/tl_2023_us_state.zip) to determine the geographical boundaries of a given state using the northernmost, southernmost, easternmost, and westernmost points.

+Shapes used can be found [here](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2023.html#list-tab-790442341)

 ```
 import shape files
 `shp2pgsql -s [SRID] -I -D -W [encoding] myfile.shp mytable | psql -U [username] -d mydb` [source](https://mapscaping.com/loading-spatial-data-into-postgis/#:~:text=One%20common%20way%20to%20load,load%20a%20shapefile%20called%20%E2%80%9Cmyfile.)